FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

          [[[process]]]
             subtract_continuum = True

-The order of the lamps specified here is inconsequential, as the code sorts the list internally.
+The order of the lamps specified here is not important, as the code sorts the list internally.